-Perspective commercial operator's or operators using the Airport as a base for governmental / private aviation business, agree to indemnify, save, hold harmless, and defend the Authority, its agents and employees, its successors and assigns, individually or collectively, from and against all liability for any claims and actions and all reasonable expenses incidental to the investigation and defense thereof, in any way arising out of or resulting from any acts, omissions or negligence of the Operator, its agents, employees, licensees, successors and assigns, or those under its control; in, on or about leased premises or upon leased premises; or in connection with its use and occupancy of leased premises or use of airport; provided, however, that the Operator shall not be liable for any injury, damage, or loss occasioned by the negligence or willful misconduct of the Authority, its agents or employees.
+Prospective commercial operators or operators using the Airport as a base for governmental / private aviation business, agree to indemnify, save, hold harmless, and defend the Authority, its agents and employees, its successors and assigns, individually or collectively, from and against all liability for any claims and actions and all reasonable expenses incidental to the investigation and defense thereof, in any way arising out of or resulting from any acts, omissions or negligence of the Operator, its agents, employees, licensees, successors and assigns, or those under its control; in, on or about leased premises or upon leased premises; or in connection with its use and occupancy of leased premises or use of airport; provided, however, that the Operator shall not be liable for any injury, damage, or loss occasioned by the negligence or willful misconduct of the Authority, its agents or employees.

 The Operator, or based governmental / private aviation business users, also agree to indemnify, save, hold harmless, and defend the Authority, its agents and employees, its successors and assigns, individually or collectively, from and against all liability for any claims and actions and all expenses incidental to the investigation and defense thereof, in any way arising from or based upon the violation of any federal, state, or municipal laws, statutes, ordinances, or regulations by the Operators agents, employees, licensees, successors and assigns, or those under its control.
-The Operator shall not be liable for any claims and actions and expenses incidental to the investigation and defense thereof, in any way arising from or based upon violation of any federal, state, or municipal laws, statutes, ordinances, or regulations by the Authority, its agents, employees, licensees, successors and assigns, or those under its control.
+The Operator shall not be liable for any claims and actions and expenses incidental to the investigation and defense thereof, in any way arising from or based upon violation of any federal, state, or municipal laws, statutes, ordinances, or regulations by the component of any way arising from or based upon violation of any federal, state, or municipal laws, statutes, ordinances, or regulations by the Authority, its agents, employees, licensees, successors and assigns, or those under assigns, or those under its control.